-An employee no-call, no-show is an instance when the employee doesn’t get prior approval for missing a day off and then simply doesn’t show up and doesn’t call in.
-In some cases, there’s a good reason, such as a car accident.
-In most cases, however, a no-show requires attention from business managers or the owner.
+A no-call, no-show is an instance when an employee doesn’t get prior approval for missing a day off and then simply doesn’t show up or call in.
+In some cases, there’s a good excuse, such as a car accident.
+However, in most cases, a no-show requires attention from leadership.

-If you find yourself frequently dealing with this situation, use these steps to develop a solid no-call, no-show policy.
+If you find yourself frequently dealing with this situation, use these steps to develop an effective no-call, no-show policy:

 2. Enforce the Policy